 John's published work includes the pamphlet The Nutter in the Shrubbery (Pighog 2002, reprinted 2008), a full collection Shedman (Pighog 2008), and Our Storeys – Art and Poetry in Healthcare (Pighog 2014), co-written with visual artist Sue Ridge about their project at North Middlesex University Hospital.
-A new pamphlet Glove Poems was published by Editions Fuscus in 2016 and Jizz – New and Selected Poems will be published in 2017 by Kingston University Press in the UK and Red Hen Press in North America.
+A new pamphlet Glove Poems was published by Editions Fuscus in 2016.
+In 2018 Jizz – New and Selected Poems will be published by Kingston University Press in the UK and Red Hen Press (as Nest) in North America.

 ‘Exceptionally well-crafted poems.’
 Anne Rouse.

 ‘Filled with a spirit of compassion.’
 Sasha Dugdale.